Arthur151/ROMP/docs/dataset.md

 ### Directory structure

 1: You can download the parsed data from [google drive](https://drive.google.com/drive/folders/1_g4AbXumhufs7YPdTAK3kFMnTQJYs3w3?usp=sharing).  **Make sure you have signed the license agreement with the dataset publisher.**
+Please note that AGORA and Relative_human are only used for training and evaluation BEV.
+They are not essential for training ROMP.
 Please follow the directory structure to organize them.
 ```
 |-- dataset